fiixlabs/node-JS-meter-reading-handler/README.md

 The program must first be moved to the main folder where the "AutoMtrRdnHdlr.node.js" file is located in order to use it.

-To reset the script's file naming back to "1data.csv", open the filed named "[config][ScrCon]" in the "scratch" folder.
+To reset the script's file naming back to "1data.csv", open the file named "[config][ScrCon]" in the "scratch" folder.
 Set the number to "1", save the file, and close it.
 Doing so will reset all of the example scripts, since each one uses the "config" file in the "scratch" folder.